Gavin-Bryant/experimentation-reporting-document/architecture.md

 ## 6. Learning objectives
 What do you hope to learn from performing the experiment?
+What are your learning objectives?

-* We need to understand the impact of this change on customer experience
+* We want to understand how reframing the Value Proposition on the homepage will impact lead generation
-* We need to understand the impact of this change on business performance
+* We want to understand which customer segments find the incentive scheme most compelling
-* We need to understand if there are any unintended consequences or negative impacts
+* We want to understand how adding a new pricing tier impacts conversions to existing plans for new users

+Think about the following:
+* Impacts to customer experience
+* Impacts to business performance
+* Unintended consequences or downstream/upstream impacts
-* We need to understand how this change will inform our future work
+* How learnings will inform your future work

-For example, We want to understand how reframing the Value Proposition on the homepage will impact lead generation for X and Y segments.